frederic-perez/AmE-dictionary/data/dictionary.md

 __hunker down__ _v_ Take shelter.
 __hunker__ _v_ :three::hammer: (hunkered)
 __hunky-dory__ _adj_ _slang_ :four: Fine, going well. _Aside from that unfortunate business everything is hunky-dory._
+__hunt where the ducks are__ _idiom_ To pursue or look for one's objectives, results, or goals in the place where one is most likely to find them.
 __huramaki__ _n_
 __hurdle__ _n_ :two::hammer:
 __hurdy-gurdy__